-Cyril Harry Sands was born Noel Street, Nottingham on 29th June 1895, the son of Harry Hall Sands and Mary Alice Sander.
+Cyril Harry Sands was born on Noel Street, Nottingham on 29th June 1895, the son of Harry Hall Sands and Mary Alice Sander.
 He had two sisters Alice May born 1900 and Kathleen Mary born 1911.
 (Kathleen married Charles Suffolk of Radcliffe on Trent in 1936).

-He was educated at High Pavement and was a student at Nottingham University College and a member of Officers Training Corps from 1911-1914.
+He was educated at High Pavement and was a student at Nottingham University College and a member of the Officers Training Corps from 1911-1914.
 At the outbreak of WW1 he volunteered, receiving a commission in 13th Sherwood Foresters in September 1914, and was promoted to lieutenant in November 1914.
 He was one of a special draft of officers sent to the Dardanelles in May 1915 and was attached to Royal Inniskilling Fusiliers.
 In June 1915 he suffered a knee wound and on 5th July 1916 while serving in France a wound to his right shoulder.

 In 1920 he received his B.Sc.(Eng) and rejoined his fathers business, Sands and Walker, consulting and civil engineers and on the death of his father he became head of the firm.
 He married Doris Irene Whiteway in 1922 and they had a daughter Mary E W born 1926.
 By 1923 the family had moved to Radcliffe on Trent.